powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 The decoupling is obtained by dividing the Jacobian matrix into two matrices, one relative to voltage phases variables and active power equations, the other relative to voltage magnitudes variables and reactive power equations.
 Combining those two smaller matrices, one can obtain an approximation of the real Jacobian, where some terms have been discarded.

-The fastness is obtained by approximating more terms on top of the Jacobian structure simplification.
-This allows to have Jacobian matrices that are constant, with respect to the multiplication by a diagonal matrix, during computations.
+By approximating more terms on top of the Jacobian structure simplification, the algorithm provides two Jacobian matrices that are constant, with respect to the multiplication by a diagonal matrix.
 Thus, the LU decomposition of the two Jacobian matrices is done only once, at the start of the first Fast-Decoupled iteration.

 Regarding state vector scaling, the Fast-Decoupled uses both personalized max voltage change and line-search routines.